 Guy’s and St Thomas NHS Foundation Trust knows how important it is for women to prevent and manage pain during pregnancy.

 Their information leaflet shows you how to exercise to minimise perineal trauma.
-It also explains the benefits of perineal massage, which can reduce your risk of needing stitches from the delivery.
+It also explains the benefits of perineal massage, which can reduce your risk of needing stitches after tears from the vaginal delivery.

 Click here to download their ‘Physiotherapy ante-natal education class’ leaflet.